josephernest/rebootnow/README.md

 * ... this is too long!

-**This tool allows the user to choose the next device to boot on, directly from Windows, and reboots.**
+**This tool allows the user to choose the next device to boot on, directly from Windows, and reboots immediately.**

 Thus, you don't need to "babysit" the reboot and waste 1 minute of your life pressing keys at the right timing.